 - What's the best thing to put into Christmas cookies?
 Your teeth!

-Like my easy crafts and kids' activities? sign up for my free newsletter below and never miss a thing!
+Like my free printable joke teller and other paper crafts?
+Sign up for my free newsletter below and never miss a thing!